waltervn/opl3_fpga-apps/README.md

 6. Use a Micro-USB cable to connect J9 (on the *bottom* side of the ZYBO!) to your PC.

   You should see a configfs-gadget message pop up on the ZYBO.
 If it does not, try removing and reinserting the USB cable.
+If that doesn't help, turn off the ZYBO and try again.
+Sometimes it just refuses to work and I have no idea why that is.
+If anyone has any idea, please let me know.

 7. Now start the OPL3 daemon: